-Namely's 3 Favorite Sessions from the 2015 HR Technology Conference
+Namely's 3 Favorite Sessions from HR Technology Conference

 It was a beautiful week to be out in Las Vegas, Nevada, talking about what we like to talk about most: HR technology.
 Namely had a ball at the HR Technology Conference & Expo, and we took in a ton of thought-provoking, informative sessions from some of the best in the industry.

 It’s impossible to distill three jam-packed days of great HR content into a single post.
 So, here are our highlights of the best moments from this year’s conference.
 Be sure to follow all of the speakers on Twitter, and read on to see how engagement is still king, user experience is more important than ever, and how #HRTech can unlock the potential of the whole org.